-The Diligence Provider contracted with a third party review firm to prepare desk review valuations for all of the Appraisal Sample loans.
-A desk review is a valuation analysis in which an appraiser makes a separate selection of comparable sales, which may or may not be the same as those used in the original appraisal and, using a rules-based valuation model, makes an independent determination as to whether the original appraised value is supported.
-Of the mortgage loans in the Appraisal Sample, 41 loans, or approximately 3.1% of the Appraisal Sample, had desk review valuations (determined "as of" the date of the appraisal) that resulted in a negative variance of more than 10% of the appraised values or were inconclusive.
+A desk review is a valuation analysis in which an appraiser makes a separate selection of comparable sales, which may or may not be the same as those used in the original appraisal, and, using a rules-based valuation model, makes an independent determination as to whether the original appraised value is supported.
+A Diligence Provider may contract with a third-party firm to prepare desk review valuations for mortgage loans in the applicable Appraisal Sample.